SiegeEngine/siege-engine/FAQ.md

 * **Post**: This internal pass handles post processing including tonemapping and sRGB adjustments (where necessary).
 * **UI**: This is where you render your UI components, on top of everything else.
-  The depth buffer is cleared and again available at this point.
+  The depth buffer is cleared and again available during this pass.

 ### Why does the terrain plugin take so long to render

 The terrain plugin is fledgling, and we are not doing LOD at all yet.
-Also, it currently uses five texture maps (albedo, normal, ambient occlusion, roughness, and cavity) and texture lookups have a definite cost.
+Also, it currently uses five texture maps (albedo, normal, ambient occlusion, roughness, and cavity) and texture lookups are relatively expensive.

 ### Why is terrain heightmap based?
 Will there be other types of terrain?
 Voxels?